-The New Jersey lawyers at Lyons & Associates, P.C. have the experience and knowledge to handle a wide variety of legal matters for their clients.
-From family law, real estate law, to business law, this legal team is ready to vigorously represent their clients.
-The practice areas they specialize in are listed below.
+Our New Jersey lawyers at Lyons & Associates, P.C. have the experience and knowledge to handle a wide variety of legal matters for our clients.
+From family law, business law, professional licensing, to criminal defense, our legal team is ready to vigorously represent our clients.
+Our practice areas they specialize in are listed below.

 The choice to give up a child for adoption is not an easy one.
 There could be complications involved or specific reasons why the parents have reached that decision.
 On the other hand, the decision to adopt a child can be a joyous and happy time for a couple.

 In either case, both sets of parents want to hire an experienced and reputable adoption lawyer who can ensure that the rights of each family member and the child are protected.
 There are many legal obstacles before an adoption is finalized, and a good and compassionate lawyer will help their client reach a favorable conclusion.

 When a couple decides to divorce, the emotional ramifications of that decision can be significant for both of them.
 There is also a financial impact to consider.
 Those who gain custody of the children have the right to request child support from their ex-spouse.
 Child support helps cover important and necessary expenses for education, medical, and other child-specific needs.
 In addition, if a spouse’s earning potential is below the standard of living the couple shared during the marriage, the marital breadwinner might pay alimony to the other spouse.
 A divorce lawyer will represent a spouse so that they receive the alimony or child support they deserve and need.